Bioinformatics Major

 Organisation: Lectures (6h), TD (6h), TP (6h)

-Evaluation: continuous exam
+Evaluation: continuous and final exam

 After a general introduction on biological databases (contribution to scientific discovery, types of databases and data available, access to data), this teaching is divided into three parts: